On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Evaluation of the Charged Fermionic Self-Energy within ECSK theory

 where the colon denotes a general-relativistic covariant derivative with respect to the Christoffel symbols, and $m$ is the mass of the spinor.
-The Hehl-Datta equation (\ref{HD}) and its adjoint can be obtained by varying the following action with respect to $\bar{\psi}$ and $\psi$ (respectively), without varying it with respect to the metric tensor or the torsion tensor \cite{Freidel}:
+The Hehl--Datta Equation (\ref{HD}) and its adjoint can be obtained by varying the following action with respect to $\bar{\psi}$ and $\psi$, respectively, without varying it with respect to the metric tensor or the torsion tensor \cite{Freidel}:

-The last term in this action corresponds to the effective axial-axial, self-interaction mentioned above:
+The last term in this action corresponds to the effective axial-axial, self-interaction mentioned~above:

-This self-interaction term is not renormalizable.
-But it is an {\it effective} Lagrangian density in which only the metric and spinor fields are dynamical variables.
-The original Lagrangian density for a Dirac field in which the torsion tensor is also a dynamical variable (giving the Hehl-Datta equation), {\it is} renormalizable, since it is quadratic in spinor fields.
-But as we will see, renormalization may not be required if ECSK gravity turns out to be what is realized in Nature, because it gives physical justification for the counter terms.
+This self-interaction term is not renormalisable.
+It is an {effective} Lagrangian density in which only the metric and spinor fields are dynamical variables.
+The original Lagrangian density for a Dirac field in which the torsion tensor is also a dynamical variable (giving the Hehl--Datta equation), {is} renormalisable, since it is quadratic in spinor fields.
+As we will see, renormalisation may not be required if ECSK gravity turns out to be what is realised in Nature, because it gives physical justification for the counter terms.

 Before proceeding further we note that the above action is not the most general possible action within the present context.
-In addition to the axial-axial term, an axial-vector and a vector-vector terms can be added to the action, albeit as non-minimal couplings (see, for example, Ref. \cite{Rudenko}).
-However, it has been argued in Ref. \cite{Freidel} that minimal coupling is the most natural coupling of fermions to gravity because non-minimal couplings are sourced by components of the torsion that do not appear naturally in the models of spinning matter.
-For this reason we will confine our treatment to the minimal coupling of fermions to gravity and the corresponding Hehl-Datta equation, while recognizing that strictly speaking our neglect of non-minimal couplings amounts to an approximation, albeit a rather good approximation, at least as far as electrodynamics is concerned.
+In addition to the axial-axial term, an axial-vector and a vector-vector term can be added to the action, albeit as non-minimal couplings (see, for example, Reference \cite{Rudenko}).
+However, it has been argued in Reference \cite{Freidel} that minimal coupling is the most natural coupling of fermions to gravity because non-minimal couplings are sourced by components of the torsion that do not appear naturally in the models of spinning matter.
+For this reason we will confine our treatment to the minimal coupling of fermions to gravity and the corresponding Hehl--Datta equation, while~recognizing that strictly speaking our neglect of non-minimal couplings amounts to an approximation, albeit a rather good approximation, at least as far as electrodynamics is concerned.

-\subsection{S-matrix Evaluation of the Charged Fermionic Self-Energy within QED}
+\subsection{S-Matrix Evaluation of the Charged Fermionic Self-Energy within QED}